 by Alice Woodrome

-She tole Susie and me that if'n we had asked, she would have let us eat them grapes anytime we was wanting to and we wouldn’t have had to pull no weeds to pay for'm.
+She tole Susie and me that if'n we asked, she would’ve let us eat them grapes anytime we was wantin’ to and she wouldn’t make us pull no weeds to pay for'm.
 She even sent a pint of grape jelly home with us to give to Mama.